 Hello!
-I am an electrical engineer with many years of experience, primarily in satellite communications, monitor and control systems, and engineering operations in general, presently busy in the operations of my current employer and finishing up a big project.
-But after that’s wrapped I plan to shift my professional focus and reenter the job market, and I’m particularly excited about shifting into energy / power engineering.
+I am an electrical engineer with many years of experience, primarily in satellite communications, monitor and control systems, and engineering operations in general, presently busy in the operations of my current employer.
+But I’m now reentering the job market, and I’m particularly excited about shifting my professional focus into energy / power engineering.

 For about a decade now I’ve had a personal interest in the technologies surrounding “smart grid” and distributed generation (DG) of electric power, specifically:

-This started as a personal interest, but in recent years I have become a true believer in these technologies, I see that the most exciting challenges for engineering are in the energy sector, and I want to be part of meeting those challenges.
+This started as a personal interest, but in recent years I have become a true believer in these technologies.
+I see that the most exciting challenges for engineering are in the energy sector, and I want to be a bigger part of meeting those challenges.

 To that end, I am now looking to transition to an engineering position in this sector.
 In the Energy and Power Technologies section I have detailed the technologies and jargon that I’m already familiar with, to illustrate that I’m not exactly new to all this.